Pedestrian Safety Tips:

 Bicycle Safety Tips:

-- Be Aware of Your Surroundings: You should never rider a bicycle while listening to headphones.
+- Be Aware of Your Surroundings: You should never ride a bicycle while listening to headphones.
 This prevents you from hearing other cyclists or motorists and increases the likelihood of an accident.

 - Always Yield to Pedestrians: The proper place for a bicycle is on the road, riding with traffic.
 If you have to use a sidewalk, always yield to pedestrians.
 If approaching a pedestrian from behind, make your presence known and indicate on which side of the pedestrian you intend to pass.